 The senior thesis should be something to which you can point with great pride and satisfaction.
 It should serve as an example of your finest work.
 It is for this reason the thesis requirement was instituted, and it has proven beneficial to our students.

 We hope this guide will serve to answer some of the basic questions you may have about the senior thesis/project.
-Students and Thesis Directors can contact Dr. Kay Banks by email (firstname.lastname@example.org) or contacting her at 803-777-2409.
+Students and Thesis Directors can contact Dr. Kay Thomas by email or by contacting her at 803-777-2409.

 What is the difference between a thesis paper and a thesis project?
 A thesis involves extensive research resulting in what amounts to an extended term paper.
 Thesis projects involve a more “hands-on” activity, such as a performance, an exhibit, equipment design and construction, etc. A few examples of projects include a musical composition and/or performance; an art exhibit; writing a collection of short stories or an anthology of poetry; creating an advertising, public relations or marketing campaign; writing and directing a play; building a small car, dam, robot, or computer; illustrating and/or designing a book; developing and programming a computer game; creating a short film or documentary; etc.